ozguryazilimas/wp-postane/captcha/readme.txt

 1. Upload the `captcha` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin via the 'Plugins' menu in WordPress.
-3. Plugin settings are located in "BWS Plugins" > "Captcha".
+3. Plugin settings are located in "BWS Panel" > "Captcha".

 [View a Step-by-step Instruction on Captcha Installation](https://docs.google.com/document/d/1DN2yYCvDyK2LqmbWw6xmUNLbb0awOVDZ_dOgIXod-Jw/edit).